Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Introduction to Microeconomics

 • Needs are unlimited: In any society, individuals have a big list of goods and services they need for everyday life, such as food, clothing, shelter, transportation, and various other services.

 • Resources are limited: Individuals and decision-making units, such as family farms, weavers, teachers, and labourers, use their resources to produce some goods and services and exchange them for the ones they need.
-For instance, a farmer can produce fruits and vegetables on his own farm and sell them in order to buy other things like clothes, shoes, etc. Similarly, a teacher may earn a salary in exchange of his teaching services at a school, and use that money to fulfill his daily needs.
+For instance, a farmer can produce fruits and vegetables on his own farm and sell them in order to buy other things like clothes, shoes, etc. Similarly, a teacher may earn a salary in exchange for his teaching services at a school, and use that money to fulfil his daily needs.
 These resources are limited, for instance, a farmer can only grow a certain amount of fruits and vegetables and a teacher can only teach for a certain number of hours each day.
 Therefore, the money they will earn to buy other goods and services will also be limited.

 • Needs exceed resources: Each individual has limited resources compared to their needs and wants, so they must make choices and choose certain goods and services over others.
 In other words, no individual can buy everything he wants.